TITLE Regional Admission Counselor

 4. Coordinates the efforts of interested alumni to assist in recruitment by attending alumni events and activities in the designated area, creating a network of alumni employed in high school guidance, teaching, and administrative positions, serving as liaison between Missouri State’s alumni and the Office of Admissions, and assisting the Alumni Office in achieving goals in the designated area.

-5. Compiles data and reports using Enrollment Information Service, ACT Information Manager, school visit data, and observations in assessing and tracking a territory management plan.
+5. Compiles data and reports using Slate CRM, Banner/ARGOS, school visit data, and personal observations in assessing and tracking a territory recruitment plan.

 6. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Director of Admissions-Freshman Coordinator.
+7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Director of Admission.

 8. Assists with meeting enrollment, recruitment, and student service objectives of the University by performing other essential duties and responsibilities as assigned.

-The Regional Admission Counselor is supervised by the Assistant Director of Admissions-Freshman Coordinator and may occasionally supervise student employees.
+The Regional Admission Counselor is supervised by the Associate Director of Admission and may occasionally supervise student employees.
 The Regional Admission Counselor works with limited supervision and will be required to exercise self-direction under prescribed guidelines.

 OFFICE OF HUMAN RESOURCES